pubseq/bh20-seq-resource/paper/paper.md

 # Introduction

-As part of the COVID-19 Biohackathion 2020 we formed a working group to create a COVID-19 Public Sequence Resource (COVID-19 PubSeq) for Corona virus sequences.
+As part of the COVID-19 Biohackathon 2020 we formed a working group to create a COVID-19 Public Sequence Resource (COVID-19 PubSeq) for Corona virus sequences.
 The general idea is to create a repository that has a low barrier to entry for uploading sequence